 Hurricanes aren’t the only threat, of course.
 “Sudden thunderstorms often are accompanied by rain, high winds, hail and even tornadoes that can damage the home or cause water damage that may create lingering problems,” says Pete Duncanson, director of system development at ServiceMaster Restore and chairman of the board for The Institute of Inspection, Cleaning and Restoration Certification.

+If you want to hurricane proof your house, start with what’s surrounding it.
 When storms are imminent, “Make sure all the clutter is gone from your yard.
 Items become flying objects when a storm comes through,” cautions J.B.
 Sassano, president of Mr. Handyman, a national home repair, maintenance and remodeling franchise.
 That “clutter” includes toys, patio furniture, hanging baskets, building materials and anything that could damage your home or be damaged by severe weather.
 High winds and tornadoes often arrive with little warning, so keep your yard, porch and patio ready.

 If severe windstorms are frequent in your area, consider installing hurricane shutters.
 A variety of options are available from see-through polycarbonate sheets to roll-down steel shutters.